Catherine Mohr: Career

 From her bike mechanic days in high school, Mohr remained busy.

-At MIT she held a number of teaching assistantships and research positions: under Dr. David Gordon Wilson, Mohr helped with a light for a bicycle that was powered by a crank generator; she worked on orthotic knee braces under Dr. Will Durfee; and was a TA for undergraduate design courses.
-She also worked for the Howe Lab at Massachusetts Eye and Ear Infirmary, as an Applications Engineer for Premise, Inc., and from 1989-1992 she undertook various consulting jobs for Anderson Consulting.
+At MIT she held a number of teaching assistantships and research positions: under Dr. David Gordon Wilson, Mohr helped with a light for a bicycle that was powered by a crank generator; she worked on orthotic knee braces under Dr. Will Durfee; and was a Teaching assistant for undergraduate design courses.
+She also worked for the Howe Lab at Massachusetts Eye and Ear Infirmary, as an Applications Engineer for Premise, Inc., and from 1989 to 1992 she undertook various consulting jobs for Anderson Consulting.

 When Mohr left school to work on electric cars, she became Rod Millen's program manager in California.
 She quickly moved on to be a mechanical engineer at AeroVironment, in Monrovia, California, working under Dr. Paul MacCready on fuel cells and hybrid batteries for land vehicles as well as high-altitude aircraft.
 She founded a laboratory focusing on creating fuel cell systems for aircraft designed to stay aloft for months at a time.

 After about five years of this work, Mohr reconsidered how she wanted to move forward.
 She once told the New York Times that her interest in engineering is "about improving the human condition, and also, not incidentally, making the science better for when we and our loved ones need it."
 So, although she was doing research in partnerships with the major US car companies, the fact that in the mid-1990s there was no sign of hybrid or electric cars would be sold to consumers became an issue for her.
 As she contemplated her career path, she observed the testing of experimental medical devices during surgeries at Massachusetts General Hospital.
 When the technology did not work, Mohr started contemplating the engineering challenges of designing technology without a deep knowledge of the working of the human body.
 Eventually, Mohr decided to attend medical school.

 Mohr once noted that during her five years of med school, taking an extra year for conducting research, the idea of applying robotics to surgery really started to take hold in the medical community.
 From investigating minimally invasive surgical tools to assisting on laparoscopic surgeries, as well as working as a teaching assistant, Mohr delved into interdisciplinary studies.
 With Dr. Myriam Curet, she co-developed a laparoscopic Roux-enY gastric bypass.
 It became part of the da Vinci Surgical System, developed by Intuitive Surgical, where she would later spend much of her career.